EndPointCorp/end-point-blog/2020/03/25/web-projects-for-rainy-day.html.md

 Most of the time new features have higher priority than improving the performance of an existing system.
 It could be the right time to review core functionalities and list out the areas that need improvement in serving a better experience to customers by optimization.
 The areas can be focused on optimizing code, database queries, image size, data compression over network,  adding cache, CDN, and so on.
 We’ve been moving quite a few clients to the [Cloudflare](https://www.cloudflare.com/) DNS and CDN service and we’ve been really happy with it.
 Optimization work will definitely influence the customer retention rate which helps to increase profitability long term.

-### Refactoring:
+### Refactoring

-Along the same likes as optimization, code refactoring can have some long term gains in performance and ease of future development.
+Along the same lines as optimization, code refactoring can have long term gains in performance and ease of future development.
 Think of this like house cleaning.
-It is always easy and time saving to find any item in the house when things are properly arranged in a manner.
-Similarly the organized and generalized clean code base will play a vital role on future code changes and development to reduce the chances of unexpected bugs, save time making changes at one place and co-workers readability on code.
-The disciplined refactoring delivers readable, reusable, non-redundant capabilities.
-The refactoring can be applied to the database and user interface as well.
+It is always easier to find any item in the house when things are arranged in an orderly manner.
+Similarly, the organized and clean code base will play a vital role in future code changes and development, helping to reduce the chances of unexpected bugs, save time making changes at one place and improving code readability.
+Disciplined refactoring delivers readable, reusable, non-redundant code.
+Refactoring can be applied to your databases and user interfaces as well.

 Want to get started on some background projects for your website?
 [Talk to us today](/contact).